verb🔥 Gen-Z slang

 What it means

-To root for two people — real or fictional — to be in a romantic relationship.
-Fans 'ship' couples they're emotionally invested in, sometimes merging their names into a 'ship name.'
+To "ship" someone is Gen-Z slang for rooting for two people — real or fictional — to be a romantic couple.
+Fans "ship" pairs they're emotionally invested in, sometimes merging the names into a "ship name" like Brangelina.

 Examples